JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

-Thanks to Paola Barzanò change has natural colors.
+Change is tinged with natural colors, thanks to Paola Barzanò.
 Architect, experimenter and teacher, Paola tells us her multicolored story.

-Creating natural products is like sowing a seed that can sprout knowledge and passion.
-And it is precisely from the small ancient things that my research begins.
-The result is the creation of a capsule collection designed to convey specifically the values I believe in.
+Creating natural products is like sowing a seed, from which knowledge and passion can sprout.
+And it is precisely by starting from the little old things that moves my research, which resulted in the creation of a capsule collection designed specifically to convey the values in which I believe.

 Paola Barzanò with the screen printing frame created for Wilden

-The small textile collection designed for Wilden.herbals was born after sharing the values of respect and love for nature and for the environment but also from the desire to infuse the energy of the natural dyes from plants and natural textile fibers.
-My passion was born many years ago when I started designing my first natural textile collection.
-I chose yarns of vegetable origin such as linen, hemp, organic cotton and animal fibers such as wool and silk, by looking for colors in line with the natural identity I wanted for my collection.
+In fact, the small textile collection designed for Wilden.herbals was born out of sharing the values of respect and love for nature and theenvironment and the desire to convey the energy that comes from the colors extracted from dyeing plants and natural textile fibers.
+My passion is one that started many years ago when I began designing my first natural textile collection.
+I chose fabrics and yarns of plant origin such as linen, hemp, organic cotton, and of animal origin such as wool and silk, and looked for colors in line with the natural identity I wanted to give to my collection.
+I thus discovered a fascinating world, that of natural colors, and I decided to learn how to handle them and dye with dye plants to really get to know the raw materials I was selecting.
+Natural color thus became the hallmark of my collections and the center of my life.

-For Wilden.herbals I chose three energetic and relaxing tones of color and organic cotton and hemp, two extremely resistant and pleasant fabrics.
+For Wilden.herbals I chose three energetic and relaxing color tones and fabrics made of organic cotton and hemp, which are durable and very pleasant.

 Orange: